 Keep an Eye Out for Surveillance

 Take precautions.
-A good way to have good habits is to assume you are under surveillance if you are in any way involved in cultivating medical marijuana for yourself or other patients.
+A good way to have good habits is to assume you are under surveillance if you are in any way involved in cultivating medical cannabis for yourself or other patients.
 Do not discuss sensitive matters on the telephone, through the mail, by email, or in your home, car, dispensing collective, or office.
 Be cautious with whom you discuss sensitive information.
 Keep written materials and lists of other patients in a secure place.
 If you are arrested, law enforcement officers may investigate all of your contacts.
 Law enforcement officers have the right not only to go through your address book, but can also answer any calls made to your phone.
 Keep in mind that electronic data such as emails and text messages still exist even after they've been deleted, and your phone company or service provider may turn them over to law enforcement.

 Excerpted from "Security Culture," Slingshot Issue #72, http://slingshot.tao.ca/ with modifications by ASA.